00x099/Dahood-Alt-Control/README.md

 ###

-<p align="left">More Info:<br>This is made to learn from and you can try add your own commands! ( Ill MAYBE work on it and add new commands and TP locations )</p>
+<p align="left">More Info:<br>This is made to learn from and you can try add your own commands! ( I will MAYBE work on it and add new commands and TP locations )</p>

 ###